There are many great things we can learn from our ancestors. As we learn about them, we also learn important lessons in our lives.

 I feel blessed to have grown up in a house where traditions mattered.
 My mother is from Stockholm, Sweden, so our house is filled with Swedish traditions.

-Each Christmas, you can find us dancing around the Christmas tree, singing all the Swedish Christmas songs.
-I may know the words for many of the Swedish Christmas songs better than the English ones.
+You can find us dancing around the Christmas tree each Christmas, singing all the Swedish Christmas songs.
+I may know the words for many Swedish Christmas songs better than the English ones.

 We can learn from our ancestor’s traditions.
-And when we celebrate these traditions, not only do we honor them, but we begin to understand them and their lives.
+When we celebrate these traditions, not only do we honor them, but we begin to understand them and their lives.

 Our Ancestors Teach Us Compassion

 We can learn compassion from our ancestors.
-As we discover more about their lives, through doing our family history research, we may discover things that are not always pleasant or nice.
+As we discover more about their lives, through doing our family history research, we may find things that are not always pleasant or nice.

 A grandmother was maybe raped, so she gave us a daughter and moved to the big city.
 Another relative was in trouble with the law.

-As we learn the good and the bad about our family, we understand that they are human and had human flaws.
+As we learn the good and the bad about our family, we understand that they are human and have human flaws.
 As I discover the human side of my ancestors, I feel great compassion for them.
-I understand that, like me, they were human.
+I know that, like me, they were human.

 We Feel Love And Gratitude For Our Ancestors

 As we learn about our ancestors’ lives, we feel love and gratitude for them.
-We only really love the people we get to know, and the same is true of our ancestors.
+We only really love the people we get to know, which is true of our ancestors.
 To feel love for them, we need to get to know them and understand their lives.

 We also only feel gratitude for people if we know what they have done for us.
-It is the same with our ancestors, we will only really feel gratitude if we understand the sacrifices they made for us so that our lives could be better than theirs.
+It is the same with our ancestors, and we will only really feel gratitude if we understand the sacrifices they made for us so that our lives can be better than theirs.

 I am thankful for all those who have gone before me and sacrificed so that I could have a better life and the opportunities I now have.
 As you learn about your ancestors, you begin to learn and understand more about the love they had for you and their gratitude for their sacrifices.

 These points are not meant in any way to be conclusive.
-When we start the journey to discover the lives of our own ancestors will learn and discover different things.
-The main thing is that we work to start that journey and to get them to know our ancestors and their lives.
+When we start the journey to discover the lives of our ancestors, we will learn and discover different things.
+The main thing is that we work to begin that journey and to get them to know our ancestors and their lives.

 To discover how you can get started on your genealogy and family history research, you can read our blog on How Can I Find My Family History For Free? by clicking here.